rodrigopsasaki/vision/packages/vision/README.md

 ---

-## You don’t need more logs, you need context.
+## You don't need more logs, you need context.

 You need to know: